sssyrbu/unlock-docker/README.md

 # Unlock docker
 Unlocks docker hub in Russia, Cuba, Iran, North Korea, Sudan, and Syria.
-Works on systems with systemd only.
+Works on Linux machines with Systemd, Upstart and Runit as initialization systems.

 ### How to Use
 > Make the script executable